blockspacer/tstrings/README.md

 ## use in your own project

-If you're using cmake, it should be straight forward to use tstrings in your own project.
-Once you have run the build, the package `tstrings_cpp` will become availble via the `find_package` command.
+If you're using cmake, it should be straight-forward to use tstrings in your own project.
+Once you've run the build, the package `tstrings_cpp` will become availble via the `find_package` command in your project.
 Here is a minimal example:

 ```cmake
 # CMakeLists.txt